Chris-Ngu/EnterpriseSolution/README.md

 If you would like to help out with development or have questions about the project, feel free to contact me on discord @GruntyBunty#3342

+Experimental ideas:

+Login with connection to a MYSQL DB

+Messanger with different coworkers

+Webcam meetups

+Display DB information

+Email/ messanger notification service

+Calender that shows group tasks and events coming up that everyone can see

+Virtual LAN to access files and access computers in the same network